 This has a poor combination of sucrose, fructose and GMO soy protein (many of the documented health risks of GMO’s can be found in Genetic Roulette: The Documented Health Risks of Genetically Engineered Foods).
 For many sports and activities, drinking protein while exercising at maximum effort can cause gastric distress.
 For triathletes and the Ironman, the requirements and replenishing schedules are different.
 Look for non-GMO protein sources like Hammer Nutrition Perpetuem.

 It bears repeating that refined sugar has been found to increase the strains of bad bacteria like c difficile (C-Diff) and chlostridium perfringens (one of the main strains of bacteria responsible for food poisoning).
 Altering bad gut flora isn’t the best strategy in a long race.

 Ingredients: Sucrose, whey protein concentrate, soy protein isolate, citric acid, fructose, natural flavors, soy lecithin, magnesium carbonate, salt, red beet, xanthan gum, maltodextrin, potassium phosphate, vitamin E acetate, ascorbic acid.

 From the makers of Muscle Milk – one of the most contaminated protein drinks – comes Cytomax.
-Its advanced carbohydrate system doesn’t look to be anything but derivatives of GMO corn and it uses both natural and artificial flavor (both which are not named) making this a poor choice. *Update: They took the artificial flavor out recently but have not updated their labels online.
-Still not convinced of the purity of this product until further testing is done.
+Its advanced carbohydrate system uses crystalline fructose, which has a higher fructose content than high fructose corn syrup and seems to be pushing the limits with heavy metals.
+Due to their Muscle Milk reputation with heavy metals, I’m not convinced of the purity of this product until further testing is done.